HocineBoudieb/USB-Accelerometer-Viewer/README.md

 ## Project Overview

-This project consists of two main components: a Qt-based server (`QtServer`) and an MFC-based client (`MfcClient`).
+This project consists of two main components: a Qt-based server (`AccViewQtSrv`) and an MFC-based client (`AccViewDrawMFC`).
 The `QtServer` reads real-time data from an accelerometer connected via USB and transmits it to multiple clients.
 The `MfcClient` displays the data fetched from the server.
 This setup allows for a distributed system where data acquisition and display are handled separately, enhancing flexibility and scalability.

 ## System Components